Salaizrm/the-palate-ballot/NOTES.md

-      x - allows new user to signup (signup form will be located on homepage). x - has form that requires valid username, email, and password. else refreshes homepage with new error message inside signup box, "sorry the username or email you have entered in is invalid".
-          OR "Invalid information"
+      x - allows new user to signup (signup form will be located on homepage). x - has form that requires valid username, email, and password. else refreshes homepage with new error message inside signup box, "sorry the username or email you have entered is already in use". <= THIS STILL NEEDS TO BE ADDED OR "Invalid information"
       x - sends them to members homepage.
     - Login